 As An American Tragedy Unfolds, Russian Agents Sow Discord Online

-As the news broke of a school shooting in Parkland, Fla., hundreds of twitter accounts believed to be under Russian sway pivoted.
+As the news broke of a school shooting in Parkland, Fla., on Wednesday, hundreds of Twitter accounts believed to be under Russian sway pivoted.

 Many had been tweeting about places like Syria and Ukraine — countries where Russia is seeking to strengthen its influence.
-Suddenly the accounts shifted to hashtags like #guncontrol, #guncontrolnow, and #gunreformnow.
-Tweets mentioning Nikolas Cruz, the name of the alleged shooter, spiked.
+Suddenly the accounts shifted to hashtags like #guncontrol, #guncontrolnow and #gunreformnow.
+Tweets mentioning Nikolas Cruz, the name of the shooting suspect, spiked.

 For Bret Schafer, an analyst with Hamilton 68, a site tracking Russian influence on Twitter, the pattern is becoming all too familiar.
-Hamilton 68 follows 600 accounts run by the Russian government, Russian trolls, bots, and individuals sympathetic to the Russian point of view.
+Hamilton 68 follows 600 accounts run by the Russian government, Russian trolls, bots and individuals sympathetic to the Russian point of view.
 Data collected by the site over the past few months suggests that Russian social media accounts are now regularly seizing on divisive or tragic news to rile up segments of American society.

 "The Kremlin doesn't care about gun control in America, they have no skin in this game," Schafer says.
 Accordingly, some accounts tracked by Hamilton 68 spew extreme, pro-gun rhetoric.
 Others attack the National Rifle Association.
 "By taking an extreme hyper-partisan position, it just serves to further rip us apart," Schafer says.

 American intelligence services are increasingly concerned about Russian accounts in social media.
-At a hearing the day before the shooting, Dan Coats, the Director of National Intelligence, warned that cyber warfare, including on social media, were one of his "greatest concerns".
+At a hearing the day before the shooting, Dan Coats, the director of national intelligence, warned that cyberwarfare, including on social media, were one of his "greatest concerns."

-"Frankly, the United States is under attack," Coats told the Senate Intelligence Committee.
+"Frankly, the United States is under attack," Coats told the Senate intelligence committee.
 Adversaries "seek to sow division in the United States and weaken U.S. leadership."

 The intelligence community's annual threat assessment, also out Tuesday, warns that Russia in particular will use social media "to try to exacerbate social and political fissures in the United States."
 The report predicts those attacks are likely to target the upcoming 2018 midterm elections.